The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 26. Western Ground Snake

-Western ground snake is also one of the types of snakes in Utah.
+The western ground snake is also a type of snake in Utah.
 Because of the wide variations in its color and patterns, the western ground snake is often called the varied ground snake.

 It may have darker stripes or bands, be orange, reddish-brown, or have no markings.
 Usually, its belly is pale gray or white.

-The taxonomic history of the species provides some reason for this diversity.
+The species’ taxonomic history provides some reason for this diversity.
 In the past, the colors and patterns of the western ground snake were used to identify five subspecies.

-But since they would all interbreed, it has become impossible to distinguish between these subspecies.
+However, since they would all be interbreed, it has become impossible to distinguish between these subspecies.

 The dry, rocky areas where the western ground snake may easily burrow and hide are home to them.